Overview

 Year One

-In your first year, you will explore Victorian literature from the Brontës through to Oscar Wilde, as well as examine the exciting space of modernist experimentation in the 20th century, French literature in translation, post-World War Two literature and the fiction of the present day.
+In your first year, you will explore Victorian literature from the Brontës through to Oscar Wilde, as well as examine the exciting space of modernist experimentation in the 20th century, post-World War Two literature and the fiction of the present day.

 You will also encounter new ways of thinking about the world, human identity and wider critical and philosophical questions raised within the texts that you study.